X-Men '92: Publication history

 As part of the 2015 Secret Wars event comic, Marvel revived older series and explore alternate comic universes; one of the continuities explored was the 1992 X-Men animated series.
 Chris Sims and Chad Bowers wrote a four-issue limited series drawn by Scott Koblish.
 The premier issue sold 97,617 copies and was the 8th highest selling issue that month.
 The first volume was also released under Marvel's Infinite Comics series in an eight-issue story arc.
 After Secret Wars ended, the series returned in a second volume that lasted 10 issues.
 The series was praised for its '90s-style art and color and many '90s cultural references, including a crossover with The Toadies.
-When asked later on Twitter, Chris Sims revealed that this series does not take place in the same continuity as X-Men: The Animated Series, and its setting was later designated as Earth-15730.
+When asked later on Twitter, Chris Sims revealed that this series does not take place in the same continuity as X-Men: The Animated Series; its setting was later designated as Earth-15730 in the Marvel Comics multiverse.

 On January 14, 2022, it was announced by Marvel that a five-part series would be launching on April 6, 2022 (cover dated June 2022), titled X-Men '92: House of XCII.
+House of XCII combines elements of X-Men: The Animated Series with those of the mainline continuity's Krakoan Age.
+For instance, Jubilee takes the place of Moira MacTaggert as a mutant whose powers allow her to reincarnate through timelines.
+The third issue adapts the storyline "X of Swords", with Arkon's homeworld of Polemachus taking the place of Otherworld.

 Fictional team biography

 Volume 1

 The team is seen living a fairly peaceful life in the Battlezone called Westchester.
 The baron of this region is Senator Robert Kelly.
 He has little difficulty since most of the villains were wiped out in a previous war and the remaining villains were sent to "Bureau of Super-Powers" run by Cassandra Nova for rehabilitation.
 After a rogue Sentinel attack the X-Men are invited to the facility to learn about process.
 The X-Men are then put into the virtual training pods, but were really sent into the astral plane, since Nova was possessed by the Shadow King.
-The team is saved by Jubilee, who Nova didn't consider a big enough threat and didn't put into the VR pod and by the X-Force, who assault the facility.
+The team is saved by Jubilee, who Nova did not consider a big enough threat and did not put into the VR pod and by the X-Force, who assault the facility.
 Xavier is able to repel the Shadow King and the X-Men save Kelly, but a mega-Sentinel is released against the X-Mansion.
 The X-Men and X-Force combine to defeat the machine before it causes too much damage.